Space weather Observations at L1 to Advance Readiness - 1

-SWFO-L1 (Space Weather Follow On-Lagrange 1) is a spacecraft mission to monitor signs of solar storms, which may pose harm to Earth's telecommunication network.
+SOLAR-1 (Space weather Observations at L1 to Advance Readiness – 1) is a spacecraft mission placed at the Sun–Earth Lagrange point, a location between the Earth and the Sun, to monitor signs of solar storms which may pose harm to Earth's telecommunication network.
+This allows SOLAR-1 to continuously watch the solar wind and energetic particles heading for Earth.
 The spacecraft is operated by the National Oceanic and Atmospheric Administration (NOAA).
-It is to be placed at the Sun–Earth Lagrange point, a location between the Earth and the Sun.
-This allows SWFO-L1 to continuously watch the solar wind and energetic particles heading for Earth.
 It was launched on September 24, 2025.

+SOLAR-1 was previously named SWFO-L1 (Space Weather Follow On-Lagrange 1) prior to its arrival at on January 23, 2026, and became fully operational on June 10, 2026.

+The MPC approved observatory code for SOLAR-1 is 314.